TrystanLea/blog/pages/en/transport.md

 Given that the total km travelled and national energy consumption is given for the combination of local buses & coaches is seems that the overall fleet economy of 4.2 kWh/vehicle.km (7.2 MPG) may be in the realms of possibility taking into account a portion of the fleet at lower economy as well as the higher economy coaches.

 The Mercedes Benz Citaro has 26-31 seats and space for 60-74 standing (86-105 in total), the Setra ComfortClass S 515 HD has 51 seats.
-Based on a seated capacity we might guess that an average bus has ~40 seats, including those with standing capacity perhaps this would lift to 60-70 spaces per vehicle.
-We know that the average occupancy is 11.3 passengers per vehicle (2016) which suggests a load factor of 17-28%.
+If we assume a 50/50 mix of both bus types, the average seating capacity is ~40 seats increasing to ~80 places with standing passengers.
+The standing spaces are of course useful for short city journey's in peak rush hour providing significant additional capacity while the seated capacities are more indicative of longer routes & more rural bus services.
+An average occupancy of 11.3 passengers per vehicle (2016) is a load factor of 28% on a 40 seat bus, or 14% at 80 spaces.

 **Increasing occupancy**<br>
-The average load factor for buses is very low and could be increased substantially without adding additional vehicle miles.
-The average number of passengers per vehicle in London in 2017/2018 was 20.2, almost twice the national average, a load factor of ~30-50% depending on bus capacity.
+The average load factor for buses is low and could be increased substantially without adding additional vehicle miles.
+The average number of passengers per vehicle in London in 2017/2018 was 20.2, almost twice the national average, a load factor of 50% seated, or 25% including standing.
 At 4.2 kWh/vehicle.km, 20.2 passengers would reduce the per passenger energy consumption to 0.207 kWh/p.km and per passenger CO2 emissions to 84gCO2/mile or 52gCO2/km.

-28 passengers per vehicle would result in an ICE bus energy consumption of 0.150 kWh/p.km<br>
-40 passengers per vehicle would result in an ICE bus energy consumption of 0.105 kWh/p.km<br>
-50 passengers per vehicle would result in an ICE bus energy consumption of 0.084 kWh/p.km<br>

-**References.**
+- 11.3 passengers per vehicle: 0.372 kWh/p.km (average UK)
+- 20.2 passengers per vehicle: 0.207 kWh/p.km (average London)
+- 40.0 passengers per vehicle: 0.105 kWh/p.km (full seated)
+- 80.0 passengers per vehicle: 0.053 kWh/p.km (full seated & standing)

+**Electrification**<br>
+The two electric bus examples below, the Proterra BE35 and BYD K9 have an economy of 1.34 kWh/km and 1.3 kWh/km respectively.
+Demonstrating a similar 70% reduction in energy consumption vs internal combustion as seen with electric cars above.

+- 11.3 passengers per vehicle: 0.115 kWh/p.km (average UK)
+- 20.2 passengers per vehicle: 0.064 kWh/p.km (average London)
+- 40.0 passengers per vehicle: 0.033 kWh/p.km (full seated)
+- 80.0 passengers per vehicle: 0.016 kWh/p.km (full seated & standing)

+**References**

 1. TSGB0101.ods
 2. https://www.gov.uk/government/statistics/energy-consumption-in-the-uk